M. Thambidurai

-Munisamy Thambidurai (born 15 March 1947) is an Indian politician from Tamil Nadu who served as the Deputy Speaker of the Lok Sabha and leader of All India Anna Dravida Munnetra Kazhagam (AIADMK) in the Lok Sabha, the lower house of the Indian Parliament.
+Munisamy Thambi Durai (born 15 March 1947) is an Indian politician from Tamil Nadu who served as the Deputy Speaker of the Lok Sabha and leader of All India Anna Dravida Munnetra Kazhagam (AIADMK) in the Lok Sabha, the lower house of the Indian Parliament.
+He currently serves as a Rajya Sabha member from Tamil Nadu.
 He had served as the Cabinet Minister of Law, Justice and Company Affairs and as the Minister of State of Surface Transport from March 1998 to April 1999.
 He had also served as the Deputy Speaker of the Lok Sabha from 1985 to 1989.

 Political career

-Thambidurai started his political career as a youth worker and student activist of the erstwhile united DMK in 1965 at the age of 18, when he was in the first year as a student of Madras Christian College.
+Thambi Durai started his political career as a youth worker and student activist of the erstwhile united DMK in 1965 at the age of 18, when he was in the first year as a student of Madras Christian College.
 He participated in the anti-Hindi agitation of 1965 and courted arrest.
 He worked his way up in the Party as a hard working organizer, starting as a worker at the booth level for Municipal and Legislative Assembly polls in 1967 and 1971 for the DMK, and also as an Agitprop coordinator in universities and colleges.
 He was among the founding-members and first generation of the AIADMK in 1972 when the party split with M.G.
 Ramachandran.
-He became an MLA from Erode in 1977, and was first elected as a Member of Parliament to the 8th Lok Sabha in 1984 from Karur (Lok Sabha constituency), Dharmapuri and was subsequently elected to the 9th, 12th, 15th and 16th Lok Sabha.
-He was also elected to the Tamil Nadu assembly in the 2001 2006 elections from Bargur (state assembly constituency).
+He became an MLA from Erode in 1977, and was first elected as a Member of Parliament to the 8th Lok Sabha in 1984 from Dharmapuri and was subsequently elected to the 9th, 12th, 15th and 16th Lok Sabha from Karur.
+He was also elected to the Tamil Nadu assembly in the 2001 and 2006 elections from Bargur Assembly constituency.
 He also served as minister of Education, Technical Education, Science and Technology, Sports and Youth Welfare, Archeology, Tamil Development and Tamil Culture, Indian Overseas, Refugees and Evacuees.
-He was portfolio during jayalaithaa 2001 cabinet.
+He was in the portfolio during Jayalaithaa 2001 cabinet.

-Thambidurai contested the 2014 Lok Sabha elections from Karur (Lok Sabha constituency) in Tamil Nadu and was subsequently elected as a member of the Indian Parliament.
+Thambidurai contested the 2014 Lok Sabha elections from Karur Lok Sabha constituency in Tamil Nadu and was subsequently elected as a member of the Indian Parliament.
 He had been serving as the leader of AIADMK in the Lok Sabha since 2009.
 He lost in the general elections in 2019 to Jothimani.

+He was elected to Rajya Sabha in 2020 and subsequently re-elected in 2026.